nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Adds complexity to the implementation as more error checking of the inputs is required.

 _{more aspects to be added}_

+### Remark feature

+#### Feature Implementation Details
+The current implementation provides users with two different methods of entering a remark for a student.
+1. `remark INDEX r/REMARK` where `INDEX` is the `Student` entry in the list, and `REMARK` is the remark to be added.
+2. Adding the remark through the [add feature](#Add-feature)

+#### Proposed Implementation

+The proposed remark mechanism will be facilitated by a pop-up text box.
+This will allows users to format their remarks however they like, rather than being restricted to a single line in the command line (current implementation).

+### General Design Considerations
+In order to make this feature as versatile as possible, the `remark` feature should consider formatted inputs (eg. new lines to separate paragraphs). <br>
+Additionally, the command line only provides a restricted view and input option for users, hence it does not support formatted remarks.

+**Aspect: Command input format**
+* **Alternative 1: (Current implementation)** Adding the `remark` through the command line.
+  * Pros:
+    * Easier to implement
+  * Cons:
+    * Restricts users to a single line or continuous paragraph of remark.
+    * Limits formatting options for remark.
+* **Alternative 2: (Future implementation)** Adding remark through a pop-up text window
+  * Pros:
+    * Provides users flexibility in the format of their remarks.
+    * Remarks are not restricted to a single line or continuous paragraph.
+  * Cons:
+    * More complicated to implement as the format of the remarks have to be saved and loaded into `AddressBook` without any formatting erros.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation